perseusrealdeal/PerseusDarkMode/README.md

 ## Introductory remarks <a name="section1"></a>

-Perseus Dark Mode gives a control of Apple's Dark Mode even for early Apple devices starting from iOS 9.0.
+Perseus Dark Mode gives a control of Apple's Dark Mode with iOS 9.0+ (also and Mac Catalyst) and macOS 10.9+.

 ## 1. Build tools & Installation <a name="section2"></a>